foundriesio/docs/source/getting-started/ci-selection.rst

 Every Factory includes a ``containers.git`` hosted at ``source.foundries.io``.
 This works out of the box and changes pushed here will be built automatically by our CI system and produce Targets that can be deployed to your device(s).

-To get started with the Foundriesio managed solution you'll need to:
+To get started with the Foundries.io managed solution you will need to:

 - :ref:`Install Fioctl <gs-install-fioctl>` in order to work with source.foundries.io.
 - :ref:`Build and deploy <gs-building-deploying-app>` your first application.